The 3 questions one CEO hopes to hear from everyone he interviews -- but hardly ever does

 At the end of most job interviews, the hiring manager will turn the tables and ask, “So, do you have any questions for me?”

-Most candidates use this time to learn more about salary and job requirements — but David Melancon, CMO at JUST Capital, a nonprofit that measures corporate performance against the public’s definition of “just” business behaviour, says there are a few questions that are far more important, but most people fail to ask them.
+Most candidates use this time to learn more about salary and job requirements — but David Melancon, CEO of btr., a corporate rankings platform that focuses on holistic performance, says these are three questions that are far more important, and most people fail to ask them.

-Here are the three questions he hopes to hear from every job candidate he interviews — but hardly ever does:

 Business Insider Emails & Alerts